 I’m going to call bullshit on these two things, and here’s why:

 While doing some research on what’s the different between Incapsula and CloudFlare, I saw a couple of articles and videos that shows how CloudFlare is not doing its job of protecting the site of attacks such as: Cross Site Scripting (XSS), Local File Inclusion (LFI) and Remote File Inclusion (RFI) attacks.
+You can read more about it here, here, here and here. ((Please note that these tests were done with CloudFlare’s Business Plan and Incapsula’s Business Plan))

 As for the “powerful stats” about the visitors, I would like you to take a look at it with me and decide by yourself: